The Benefits of Local Citations: Why They Matter for Your BusinessMarch 15, 2022

 You want to get as many, accurate citations for your business as you can.
 100 accurate citations counts more than 10.
 There are many, relevant directories that you may have no idea about, but search engines do.
 There are hundreds of third-party listing providers including Google, YELP, BING, Yahoo!, YellowPages, Manta, and more.
 You can also find local citations with directories in your area, such as your chamber of commerce, local newspaper, etc.

 It is important that your business is listed, accurately, on as many directory sites as possible.
 If your customers find you on these directories, great!
 All the better.
 If not, these local citations still serve the purpose of creating authenticity and trust with search engines like Google.

+Local SEO link building is when you focus on getting links from businesses in a targeted local region.
+This strategy often focuses on optimizing for Google, but also targets other search engines such as Bing and Yahoo.
+A successful strategy will have you bringing traffic back from these links, providing you with local relevance in search engines.
 Any successful SEO strategy includes generating link building services.
 Link building is a big part of local SEO.
 Referred to as ‘backlinks’, these are links from other local businesses that drive traffic back to your business’s website.
 Similar to local citations, backlinks are off-site signals that search engines use to assess the credibility of your website.
 Local businesses hoping to improve their local search engine optimization, want to try and earn locally-relevant links.